robnit/bitmap-transformer/LAB.md

 ## Description

-For this assignment you will be building a bitmap transformer class.
+For this assignment you will be working solo or in pairs building a bitmap transformer class.

 The wikipedia article found here [Bitmap Specification](https://en.wikipedia.org/wiki/BMP_file_format) describes the byte specification of a "windows bitmap file.":